 - You must also revert the private volume with `qvm-volume revert :private`.
 This requires you to have an old revision of the private volume, which does not exist with the current default config.
 However, if you don't have anything important in the private volume (likely for a template), then you can work around this by just resetting the private volume with `qvm-volume import --no-resize :private /dev/null`.

 - The saved revision of the volumes must be uncompromised.
 With the default

 revisions_to_keep=1for the root volume, you must not have started the template since the compromising action.

-The proxy is running in selected VMs (by default all the NetVMs (1)) and intercepts traffic directed to 10.137.255.254:8082.
-Thanks to such configuration all the VMs can use the same proxy address, and if there is a proxy on network path, it will handle the traffic (of course when firewall rules allow that).
-If the VM is configured to have access to the updates proxy (2), the startup scripts will automatically configure dnf to really use the proxy (3).
+The proxy is running in selected VMs (by default all the NetVMs (1)) and intercepts traffic directed to 127.0.0.1:8082.
+Thanks to such configuration all the VMs can use the same proxy address.
+If the VM is configured to have access to the updates proxy (2), the startup scripts will automatically configure dnf/apt to really use the proxy (3).
 Also access to updates proxy is independent of any other firewall settings (VM will have access to updates proxy, even if policy is set to block all the traffic).

 There are two services (